nertigel/StealthOverlay/README.md

 # Features
 - Streamproof, not visible in screenshots and screen recorders such as OBS, Medal & more
-- Displayed over any application, thanks to `uiaccess`
+- Draws over any games/application, thanks to `uiaccess`

 # Libraries
 - ImGui ([imgui-1.91.9b](https://github.com/ocornut/imgui/tree/v1.91.9b))